 Commonwealth Games: Singapore misses medal in men's team table tennis for the first time

-GOLD COAST, Australia: Singapore's men table tennis team ended the Commonwealth Games without a medal for the first time since the sport was introduced at the games.
+GOLD COAST, Australia: Singapore's men's table tennis team ended the Commonwealth Games without a medal for the first time since the sport was introduced at the games.

 The Singapore team lost the bronze medal play-off to England on Monday (Apr 9).
 They were champions in the previous two editions of the Games.